GluuFederation/docs-oxtrust-api-prod/docs/source/index.md

 ## Overview

-Gluu Server 4.0 offers REST APIs for the [oxTrust GUI](https://gluu.org/docs/ce/4.0/admin-guide/oxtrust-ui/).
+Gluu Server 4.0.x offers REST APIs for the [oxTrust Admin GUI](https://gluu.org/docs/ce/4.0/admin-guide/oxtrust-ui/).
 With the REST API, server configurations can be automated, new GUIs can be built to expose specific admin functionality, and other integrations can be created for the Gluu admin portal.

 !!!
 Attention
     The REST APIs are still under development, and are *not* stable.